Qnkacz/Qnkacz/README.md

  - 👨🏻‍💻 Learn how to Flutter
  - 👨🏻‍💻 Learn how to .Net
  - 👨🏻‍💻 Trying not to sudo rm rf/ in Linux
-## What i do:
- - 👨🏻‍💻 Learn how to Flutter
- - 👨🏻‍💻 Learn how to .Net
- - 👨🏻‍💻 Trying not to sudo rm rf/ in Linux
+## Outside of IT I'm interested in:
+ - 🏀 Basketball
+ - 🥊 Boxing
+ - 📚 Philosophy of Law
+ - 📜 History Trivia